 “I think you make it more complicated than it really is.”

 I realize he is right.
 He knows now what I am thinking and gives my shoulder a squeeze.

 “That’s as far as I’m going.
 Just don’t cry.”

 My new ‘insight’ into David reveals what a softie he is for tears.
 He instantly knows I have found his weak spot.
 He glares at me and removes his arm.

 We don’t tell the 3D girls about Tim’s defection from the cause until the evening rehearsal in the boiler room.
 They agree to be extra nice to Trudie when she comes with Joan for the weekend.
-Thinking about Joan, I know she’ll help me forget how much I miss Tim.
+Thinking about Joan, I know she will help me forget how much I miss Tim.
 Tim pops up and lets me know he approves of my hetero-normative tendencies.
 Mummy will be so pleased.
 I’m not so sure.
 What a normal teenager I have become.
 I call Isaac in Miami; we have not spoken in months; he is full of D&D lore to discuss; I see that I have matured some.
 He is at the University of Miami and worked up about joining a fraternity or not.

 “We all make mistakes in life,” I tell him.
 “Why not just start your own D&D group there.”